Toronto Maple Leafs Logo

 Toronto Maple Leafs Logo 1927-1938

-For the next ten years, the primary team color was changed from green to blue.
-It was a return to the roots.
-In general, the logo remained identical to the previous one.
-The color of the maple leaf was the sole alteration.
+Over the next ten years, the team’s primary color changed from green to blue, a return to its origins.
+Overall, the emblem remained identical to the previous one.
+The only change was the maple leaf’s color.

 1938 – 1963